SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   the EPP protocol.
 The HTTP header "REPP-eppcode" MAY be used to add EPP result information to the HTTP layer.

-- `HTTP status code`:  MUST only return status information related to the HTTP protocol, When there is a mismatch between the object identifier in the HTTP message body and the resource URL HTTP status code 412 MUST be returned.
+- `HTTP status code`:  MUST only return status information related to the HTTP protocol

 # Command Mapping {#command-mapping}